ramsundharVenkadesan/CliniClarity/README.md

      * The LLM follows a Thinking -> Action -> Observation loop to determine if the internal record provides enough information or if external validation is required
      * If the internal report lacks necessary clinical background, the agent executes a search tool to query high-authority databases like PubMed
      * The result from PubMed is passed back to LLM as part of the observation, ensuring the final answer is a synthesis fo patient's data and peer-reviewed literature
      * Every response is cited with a specific DOI from the medical journal to ensure 100% auditability.
+* **Tech Stack**: Built using AWS Bedrock, OpenSearch Serverless, and Claude Sonnet/Nova Pro
+#### Security & HIPAA-First Data Pipeline
+To ensure sensitive data is never used to train public models, CliniClarity implements an automated redaction pipeline.
+    * **PII/PHI Redaction:** A dedicated Lambda function matches PHI found by AWS Comprehend Medical to coordinates provided by AWS Textract
+    * **Sanitization:** Uses the ReportLab library to draw solid black boxes over sensitive metadata, ensuring it cannot be searched or highlighted.